About Yen Finder

 ATM fees in Japan in 2026: how to minimize them

-Japanese ATM fees for foreign cards have three layers — the ATM operator's fee (¥110–¥220 at 7-Eleven Seven Bank), the network's exchange rate (Visa/Mastercard typically 0.3–0.7 % below mid-market), and your bank's foreign-transaction fee (0–3 % depending on card).
-Total cost on a $200 withdrawal ranges from $1.50 (with a no-FX-fee card during weekday daytime) to $7+ (with a 3 %-FX bank card on a Sunday).
-This guide gives five concrete tactics to minimize fees on every withdrawal.
+Japanese ATM fees for foreign cards have three layers — the ATM operator's fee (¥110–¥220 at 7-Eleven Seven Bank), the network's exchange rate (Visa/Mastercard typically 0.3–0.7% below mid-market), and your bank's foreign-transaction fee (0–3% depending on card).
+For foreign-issued cards the ATM operator fee depends on the withdrawal amount, not the time or day — ¥110 for ≤¥10,000 and ¥220 for >¥10,000.
+The "cheaper on weekday daytime" schedule is the domestic Japanese-card rule and does not apply to foreign cards.
+Total cost on a $200 withdrawal ranges from $1.50 (with a no-FX-fee card) to $7+ (with a 3%-FX bank card).
+This guide gives concrete tactics to minimize fees on every withdrawal.

 TL;DR